nullcc/ts-retrofit/README.md

 * Position: Method

-`QueryArrayFormat` decorator declares that what kind of array format should be used for query.
+`QueryArrayFormat` decorator declares that what kind of array format should be used in query.

 ```typescript
 @BasePath("/api/v1")